-Jean Jacoby is Associate Dean and a Professor of Civil & Environmental Engineering at the College of Science of Engineering.
-She received a B.S. in Water Resources Management from the University of Wisconsin and a M.S. and Ph.D. in Civil Engineering-Environmental Engineering and Science from the University of Washington.
+Katie Kuder is Associate Dean and a Professor of Civil and Environmental Engineering in the College of Science and Engineering.
+Dr. Kuder received her B.S. in Civil Engineering from Gonzaga University in 2000.
+She earned a M.S.
+(2002) and Ph.D.
+(2005) in Civil Engineering from Northwestern University, specializing in Structural Engineering and Materials.

 Dr. Kuder’s research focuses on the characterization and optimization of cement-based materials, in both the fresh and hardened states, and the development of newly engineered cement-based composites that can be tailored for specific applications, with an emphasis on sustainability.
 She is currently investigating the use of recycled concrete aggregate as a replacement for virgin aggregate.
 She is also working on developing a methodology to 3D print cementitious materials for rapid construction.

 Jenny Loertscher, PhD, is a Professor of Chemistry and Associate Dean for Faculty Affairs in the College of Science and Engineering.
 Dr. Loertscher is committed to providing all students an excellent educational experience through supporting engaging research programs, promoting high impact teaching practices, fostering interdisciplinary communities of scholars, and facilitating meaningful professional development opportunities for faculty and staff.

 Dr. Loertscher is a national leader in STEM education and is co-author of a book of guided inquiry activities for use in biochemistry classrooms.
 She has facilitated dozens of faculty development workshops aimed at improving teaching and learning in the molecular life sciences.
 She is committed to whole person education and works with faculty and staff colleagues at Seattle University and beyond to support the intellectual, emotional, and social growth of students.
 Dr. Loertscher has authored numerous articles in the areas of biochemistry education research and practice.